 Download the PDF (Perseus)

-1. Girodet's early career, from David's studio to his Neapolitan sojourn
+1. Girodet's early career, from David's studio to The Revolt at Cairo

 Anne-Louis Girodet was born in Montargis in 1767 into a middle-class family, close to the royal family whose estates they administered.
 His father was the son of a royal notary, bailiff and judge.
 In 1747, he bought a position as auditor of the Orleans apanage.
 In 1758, he acquired the lands and seigneury of Le Verger, with which he endowed his eldest son, who thus took the name Girodet du Verger, while Anne-Louis the younger son was in turn called Girodet de Roussy, after a small acre of woodland forming part of this property.